NCERT Book Solutions for Class 9 Geography Chapter 4 – CBSE Free PDF Download

 7. Give an account of weather conditions and characteristics of the cold season.

-The cold weather season begins from mid-November in northern India and stays till February.
+The cold weather season begins in mid-November in northern India and stays till February.
 December and January are the coldest months in the northern part of India.
 The temperature decreases as we go from the south to the north.
-The average temperature in Chennai, on the eastern coast, is between 24° – 25° Celsius.
-Whereas in the northern plains, it ranges between 10°C and 15° Celsius.
-Here, the days are warm and nights are cold.
-Frost is common in the north and the higher slopes of the Himalayas experience snowfall.
+The average temperature in Chennai, on the eastern coast, is between 24°-25° Celsius.
+At the same time, in the northern plains, it ranges between 10°C and 15° Celsius.
+Here, the days are warm, and the nights are cold.
+Frost is common in the north, and the higher slopes of the Himalayas experience snowfall.
 During this season, the northeast trade winds prevail over the country.
-They blow from land to sea and hence, for the most part of the country, it is a dry season.
+They blow from land to sea, and hence, for the most part of the country, it is a dry season.
 Some amount of rainfall occurs on the Tamil Nadu coast from these winds as here they blow from sea to land.
 In the northern part of the country, a feeble high-pressure region develops, with light winds moving outwards from this area.
-Influenced by the relief, these winds blow through the Ganga valley from the west and the northwest.
+Influenced by the relief, these winds blow through the Ganga Valley from the west and the northwest.
 The weather is normally marked by clear sky, low temperatures and low humidity and feeble, variable winds.
 A characteristic feature of the cold weather season over the northern plains is the inflow of cyclonic disturbances from the west and the northwest.
-These low-pressure systems originate over the Mediterranean Sea and western Asia and move into India, along with the westerly flow.
-They cause the much-needed winter rains over the plains and snowfall in the mountains.
+These low-pressure systems originate over the Mediterranean Sea and western Asia and move into India along with the westerly flow.
+They cause much-needed winter rains over the plains and snowfall in the mountains.
 Although the total amount of winter rainfall (locally known as ‘Mahawat’) is small, they are of immense importance for the cultivation of ‘rabi’ crops.
 The peninsular region does not have a well-defined cold season.
-There is hardly any noticeable seasonal change in temperature pattern during winters due to the moderating influence of the sea.
+There is hardly any noticeable seasonal change in temperature patterns during winters due to the moderating influence of the sea.

 8. Give the characteristics and effects of the monsoon rainfall in India.

-The Monsoon, unlike the trades, are not steady winds but are pulsating in nature, affected by different atmospheric conditions encountered by it, on its way over the warm tropical seas.
-The duration of the monsoon is between 100120 days from early June to mid-September.
-Around the time of its arrival, the normal rainfall increases suddenly and continues constantly for several days.
+The Monsoon, unlike the trades, is not a steady wind but is pulsating in nature, affected by different atmospheric conditions encountered by it on its way over the warm tropical seas.
+The duration of the monsoon is between 100-120 days from early June to mid-September.
+Around the time of its arrival, the normal rainfall increases suddenly and constantly continues for several days.
 This is known as the ‘burst’ of the monsoon and can be distinguished from the pre-monsoon showers.
 The monsoon arrives at the southern tip of the Indian peninsula, generally by the first week of June.
-Subsequently, it proceeds into two – the Arabian Sea branch and the Bay of Bengal branch.
+Subsequently, it proceeds into two: the Arabian Sea branch and the Bay of Bengal branch.
 The Arabian Sea branch reaches Mumbai about ten days later on approximately the 10th of June.
 This is a fairly rapid advance.
 The Bay of Bengal branch also advances rapidly and arrives in Assam in the first week of June.
-The lofty mountains cause the monsoon winds to deflect towards the west over the Ganga plains.
+The lofty mountains cause the monsoon winds to deflect towards the west over the Ganga Plains.
 By mid-June, the Arabian Sea branch of the monsoon arrives over Saurashtra-Kachchh and the central part of the country.
-The Arabian Sea and the Bay of Bengal branches of the monsoon merge over the northwestern part of the Ganga plains.
+The Arabian Sea and the Bay of Bengal branches of the monsoon merge over the northwestern part of the Ganga Plains.
 Delhi generally receives the monsoon showers from the Bay of Bengal branch by the end of June (tentative date is 29th of June).
 By the first week of July, western Uttar Pradesh, Punjab, Haryana and eastern Rajasthan experience the monsoon.
 By mid-July, the monsoon reaches Himachal Pradesh and the rest of the country.